cjmet/CodeKy-SDM24-MBH/README.md

                 { 1, new Product { Id = 1, Name = "Product 1", Description="Description 1", Price = 100, Quantity = 1 } },
                 { 2, new Product { Id = 2, Name = "Product 2", Description="Description 2", Price = 200, Quantity = 2 } },
                 { 3, new Product { Id = 3, Name = "Product 3", Description="Description 3", Price = 300, Quantity = 3 } },
-                // Snipped for Brevity
+                // --- Snipped for Brevity ---
             ```
         1. Test that and make sure everything is working and wired up correctly.

      1. You should probably check that the dictionary keys match the product ids.
         1. Something like `<label>@(product.Key != product.Value.Id ? $"KeyError[{product.Key}]" : product.Key)</label>`
         1. Then create one product that purposely has a mismatched key and id to test it.
-     1. Now lets start wiring up those buttons.
+     1. Now lets wire up those buttons.
-        1. Start with the Add Buttton, this should be just like what you did in the tutorials.
+        1. Begin with the Add Buttton, this should be just like what you did in the tutorials.
             1. make sure to use an unique Id for each product.
 Ex: `var Id = _products.Keys.Max() + 1;`
             1. Don't forget to set the product.ID field as well as the Dictionay.Key.
             1. After You've added the product, clear the input fields.